 “Hello, my name is Amber.
 I am calling because I am going through this issue (and name the issue).
 I was wondering if you could tell me the amount of experience you have dealing with this issue.
 Is there anything that you could tell me about the treatment plan that you would offer me?
 What is your success rate for turning people who are dealing with what I have around?
 How long is the treatment plan going to be?
 Do you suggest that someone in my position be on medications?
 Is there anything else that you can tell me that would be beneficial to me seeing you for my problems?
 Can you refer me to someone if you feel like you’re not the right person to help?”

-It will also make you feel better, giving you a peace of mind in terms of what is going to happen when you go in on your first visit, what kind of treatment plan are they going to put you through, and how they are going to deal with your situation.
+It will also make you feel better, giving you peace of mind in terms of what is going to happen when you go in on your first visit, what kind of treatment plan they’re going to put you through, and how they’re going to deal with your situation.
+Some may even offer some immediate relief or advice depending on the severity of your situation.
+In some cases they’ll offer anxiety exercises you can follow or give you simple tips so you can learn how to meditate on your own at home.

 3. Ask friends and family members